richchurcher/a_cloud_of_hexlings/README.md

 **Complete by:** end of morning Wednesday

-- [ ] Holding down space prompts a simple "shaking" animation, and a hexling appears!
+- [x] Holding down left shift prompts a simple spinning animation, and a hexling appears!
 - [ ] Hexling follows player
 - [ ] Multiple hexlings can be spawned
 - [ ] Hexlings collide with environment but not with exit